 As an added bonus click here to listen to the SWCA’s “Write It Like Disaster” Compilation featuring songs about writers’ centers written by staffers, professionals, and allies.

 The Farnham Writers’ Center will open for the 14-15 academic year on September 15.
 We’re looking forward to working with all new and returning students.
 This year, the Center will have three head tutors who are current Colby students: David DiNicola, Brooke Fairbanks, and Andy Kang in fall semester; and David, Brooke, and Sam Silvay in spring.
 You may contact them with questions , comments, or concerns at email@example.com.
 You may also contact Director Paula Harrington at pcharrin.

 In addition to being amazing employees of the FWC, our tutors are genuinely cool and interesting people outside of our walls.
-Here’s what some of our tutors have been up to since you last saw them:
+Here’s what some of our tutors have been up to:

-- Sam Jones: Just back from a semester abroad in London—her first trip abroad ever!
+- Sam Jones: Back from a semester abroad in London—her first trip abroad ever!

 - Olivia Ainsworth: Traveled to Paris, hiked the Oregon coast trail, became a certified bartender

 - Anna Jackson: Completed the Middlebury Spanish Immersion Program